Network-Rail-Business-Systems/vue-nested-tree/readme.md

 An endpoint where subtree data for a given ID can be loaded.

+The request will include the ID of the node to use as a reference; include a placeholder `%id` in the URL string.

 The response from the server should contain an array of "branch" objects (see the `tree` prop).
 Children and Subtree items will be ignored at the subtree level, and may be excluded from the response.

 If left blank the subtree button will be disabled for any node without a populated subtree array.

+`subtree_url: "my-endpoint/load-subtree/%id"`

 ##### title